GTANAKA-LAB/Memristor-Network-Reservoir/Waveform/README.md

   > main
   ```

-  A new folder ```reservoir_states``` including edge currents on the memristor networks for all the data will be created.
+  First, a new folder ```reservoir_states``` including edge currents on the memristor networks for all the data will be created.

-  Using the reservoir states for training data, the readout weight matrix is optimized (train.m).
+  Second, using the reservoir states for training data, the readout weight matrix is optimized.

-  The trained system produces a predicted class for each testing data (test.m).
+  Third, the trained system produces a predicted class for each testing data.
   The classification accuracies for the training and testing data are obtained.